Koraput: Sabara Srikhetra (Jagannath Temple)

 Koraput is mostly famous for its Jagannath Temple which is also known as Sabara Srikhetra.
 Srikhetra is normally referred to as Puri Jagannath, but the unique identity of the Koraput temple is because no section of society is barred entry.

-Council of Analytical Tribal Studies (COATS), registered under the Societies Registration Act 1860, is university–like educational institute is a successful attempt to restore and educate tribal way of life, customs, tradition, medicine, language, social structure and history.
-COATS has been documenting the day-today situation of poor tribals and feeding this information to the local administration in an effort to make it more efficient.
+Council of Analytical Tribal Studies (COATS), registered under the Societies Registration Act 1860, a university–like educational institute, is a successful attempt to restore and educate tribal way of life, customs, tradition, medicine, language, social structure and history.
+COATS has been documenting the day-today situation of poor tribal people and feeding this information to the local administration in an effort to make it more efficient.